-Lack of care leading to Norfolk and Norwich Hospital discharge delays
+Norfolk and Norwich Hospital unable to discharge 180 patients

 "We are struggling to get the care and support they need to get them to leave," she said.

-Melanie Syson, the hospital's discharge coordinator, said there was a person in the hospital ready for discharge that had been there for 145 days.
+Melanie Syson, the hospital's discharge coordinator, said there was a person in the hospital ready for discharge that had been there for more than four months.

 "She is medically fit to be discharged but we are waiting for support to be ready at home," she said.